tobega/tailspin-v0/TailspinReference.md

 A typical tailspin statement starts with a [source](#sources) for a value, which is then sent (usually by the `->` marker) through a series of [transforms](#transforms) (a.k.a a _value chain_) to a [sink](#sinks).
-In contexts that can produce a value, you can append an exclamation point `!` to emit the resulting value into the outer calling context.
+In contexts that can produce a value, you can append an exclamation point `!` to emit the resulting value into the outer calling context (this corresponds to a "yield" in a generator in other languages).

 The _current value_, referred to as "it" and written as `$`, at each stage is simply the value produced by the stage before.
 At the start of a top-level statement,